veggiemonk/awesome-docker/README.md

 ## Volume management and plugins
 * [Blockbridge](https://github.com/blockbridge/blockbridge-docker-volume) - The Blockbridge plugin is a volume plugin that provides access to an extensible set of container-based persistent storage options.
 It supports single and multi-host Docker environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.
 By [@blockbridge][blockbridge]
 * [Convoy](https://github.com/rancher/convoy) - an open-source Docker volume driver that can snapshot, backup and restore Docker volumes anywhere.
-By [@rancher](https://github.com/rancher)
+By [@rancher][rancher]
 * [Azure Files Volume Driver](https://github.com/ahmetalpbalkan/azurefile-dockervolumedriver) - A Docker volume driver that allows you to mount persistent volumes backed by Microsoft Azure File Service.
 By [@ahmetalpbalkan][ahmetalpbalkan]
 * [Docker Unison](https://github.com/leighmcculloch/docker-unison) A docker volume container using Unison for fast two-way folder sync.
 Created as an alternative to slow boot2docker volumes on OS X. By [@leighmcculloch](https://github.com/leighmcculloch)
 * [Netshare](https://github.com/gondor/docker-volume-netshare) A Docker volume plugin written in Go that supports mounting NFS, AWS EFS & CIFS volumes within a container.
 By [@gondor][gondor]